nudge-now/sdk-android/README.md

 - v2.4.01
   - [In-App Purchase Tracking](#in-app-purchase-tracking) is added.
 - v2.3.4
-  - Giving Reward Item from announcment campaign is supported.
+  - Giving Reward Item from in-app messaging campaign is supported.
   - Incentivized CPA Campaign is supported with cross promotion feature.
   - AFRewardItemListener is added.
 For details, please refer to [Give Reward](#give-reward) section.
 - v2.3.3